Um, Google now lets you search for music just by singing or whistling it.

 A life-saver for classical music lovers around the world, who have before now been unable to search for a forgotten piece of music, with just its melody…

-The update, a new feature called ‘Hum to Search’, was announced at Google’s Search On event and is available from today.
+The update, a feature called ‘Hum to Search’, was announced at Google’s Search On event in 2020 but has now also been rolled out within YouTube, which is owned by Google.

 It allows you to search for a piece of music which either has no lyrics, or whose lyrics you can’t remember.